-This provision includes investment income from cash balances but excludes investment income placed with the Exchange Fund.
-The investment incomes placed with the Exchange Fund for 2014-15 and 2015-16, which stood at \$52,414,000 and \$115,934,000 respectively, along with the investment income on other parts of the fiscal reserves, have been set aside and retained within the Exchange Fund for the Housing Reserve.
+\ This provision includes investment income from cash balances but excludes investment income placed with the Exchange Fund.
+The investment income placed with the Exchange Fund for 2015-16, which stood at \$115,934,000, along with the investment income on other parts of the fiscal reserves, has been set aside and retained within the Exchange Fund for the Housing Reserve.